 The squicky kind when you watch the almost-threesome scene knowing that Jacob is Lou's son.

 In the sequel, the killer car received permission, possibly from a human being, to kill its target.
+It was implied this isn't the first time this has happened to someone in the future and that murder by sentient cars is a common danger.

 Every time Lou is about to have sex with anyone other than Adam's sister, he is prevented in some way.
 First, Jacob refuses to do a Three-Way with him, the second time a squirrel runs onto the field of the NFL playoffs and changes the outcome of the game, thereby making Lou lose his bet (He would have received a "classy blowjob") All of this ensures that Jacob would have been born, since the semen that would have otherwise made Jacob would have been wasted.
+Basically time itself is making it so Jacob can be born to go into the past as a cyclical loop.

 In the first movie, Lou mentions how if he wanted to kill himself he'd be amazing at it, saying he would shoot off his dick, and guess what happens to kick off the plot for the second movie...